-Second Alarms are sounded by striking ten blows followed by box number.
-Third Alarms are sounded by striking ten blows three times thus: 10 - 10 - 10.
+Second Alarms are sounded by striking ten blows, followed by box number.
+Third Alarms are sounded by striking ten blows twice, followed by the box number.

-In cases where the entire department is required, alarms are sounded by striking twelve blows three times, thus: 12-12-12.
+In cases where the entire department is required, alarms are sounded by striking twelve blows twice, followed by the box number.